grosshaus-dev/game-dev/links.md

 # External Links to Read

-It's best to read the links in the order listed and them watch the videos.
+It's best to read the links in the order listed and then watch the videos.

 ## Unreal Engine